SPEAK VISUALLY Receive practical tips on how to

 When inputting the data, make sure it’s set up with the highest value at the top of your graph and decreasing downwards.

 A Mekko chart is similar to a stacked bar chart with an added bonus.
 The columns have different widths, adding another level of data.
 In a Mekko chart, the related variables inside the categories are more noticeable.

 Keep in mind that this type of chart is not a good choice if you have too many variables as it can get messy fast.

-As you can see, creating a custom graph is easy with the Visme Graph Engine.
-Our favorite aspect of creating a chart with Visme is the way in which you can switch from graph to graph after inputting your data.
+Creating a custom graph is easy with Visme's graph maker.
+Our favorite feature of the graph maker is the way you can switch from graph to graph after inputting your data.